Ultimate guide to user roles

 Voter

-• Can only see and vote on applications assigned to them in the Review workspace
+• Can view and vote on applications assigned to them in the Review workspace

-• Can only remove their votes if the score set has been configured to allow it
+• Can remove their own votes if the score set allows it

 Guest